dineshramcharanTech5/udi-poc/documentations/drp_integration/readme.md

 #### DRP Configuration/Integration

-Follow the steps mentioned in the document, to setup the External stage locally.
+ - Follow the steps mentioned in the document, to setup the External stage locally.
+ - Follow Keycloak cloud/local setup doc to configure a realm for the DRP app.
+ - Follow client & backend service setup doc to setup the Drp Anngular client & DRP Spring Boot service.

 Note: Make sure the pre-requisites have been setup correctly beofer proceeding with the setup.